Let’s Not Lose Our Minds

 Stalin also demanded that Soviet scientists help fight the crisis by finding better crops, and find them fast.
 The Soviet Union at the time was home to a thriving community of geneticists who were doing pioneering work to understand the nature of genes in animals and plants.
 In response to the crisis, Soviet geneticists threw themselves into producing better crops through genetics.
 But their results were coming too slowly for Stalin.

 And then came Lysenko.
 Lysenko had a great backstory that fit Stalinist ideology.
 He wasn’t one of those fussy cosmopolitan experts.
 He was from a peasant family.
 And despite having little advanced education, he was succeeding where mainstream scientists were failing.
-As soon as the agricultural ministry learned about Lysenko’s experiment on winter wheat, they began promoting him as scientific hero.
+As soon as the agricultural ministry learned about Lysenko’s experiment on winter wheat, they began promoting him as a scientific hero.

 In fact, when Lysenko first described his research at scientific conferences in early 1929, other Soviet scientists roundly dismissed it.
 For one thing, it was nothing new.
 Plant breeders had already been trying to use cold temperatures for centuries to improve plant growth.
 But they had little or no success.